Data4Democracy/drug-spending/R/analysis-vis/EDA_top100.md

-## Introduction
+# Introduction
+- This notebook contains some explroatory data analysis of the *spending_all_top100.csv* data
+- Part of the d4d *drug_spending* project: <https://github.com/Data4Democracy/drug-spending>

-Modified from the automatically generated notebook for the `drug-spending` dataset found at: https://data.world/data4democracy/drug-spending, showcasing the use of the `data.world` R package. * Learn more at https://github.com/datadotworld/data.world-r
+- Notebook modified from the automatically generated notebook for the `drug-spending` dataset found at: https://data.world/data4democracy/drug-spending, showcasing the use of the `data.world` R package. * Learn more at https://github.com/datadotworld/data.world-r

+# TO-DO
+- Fit linear regression vs year to each generic, see which ones are rising the most.
+- Look at price per user, not just total price.
+- Look at number of users, number of low-income users, etc.

-### Load packages
+## Load packages

 ```r
 library(data.world)